RoryHemmings/CAN-spy/docs/proposal.md

 The paper "WeepingCAN: A stealthy CAN Bus-off Attack" provides more information on CAN hacking methods, which I may be able to implement if time permits.

+The paper "Physical Layer Data Manipulation Attacks on the CAN Bus" provides information about voltage level attacks that I may be able to perform using my device.

 ### 9.b.
 Datasets

 <!-- List datasets that you have identified and plan to use.
 Provide references (with full citation in the References section below). -->